Actively Recruiting

 - Admitted to the pediatric oncology ward at Copenhagen University Hospital, Aarhus University Hospital, or Aalborg University Hospital

-- Expected to miss more than one school day per week over an anticipated eight-month period
+- Expected to have school absence of more than one day per week over eight months

 - Enrolled or expected to be enrolled in a school in Denmark during the eight-month intervention period